tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - HKDF-Extract is drawn as taking the Salt argument from the top and the IKM argument from the left.
-- HKDF's PRK argument is indicated by the arrow coming in from the left.
-For instance, the Early Secret is the PRK for generating the early_traffic-secret.
+- Derive-Secret's Secret argument is indicated by the arrow coming in from the left.
+For instance, the Early Secret is the Secret for generating the early_traffic-secret.
 ~~~~
                  0
                  |